 On April 17, 2015, the United States Environmental Protection Agency (EPA) issued the Coal Combustion Residual (CCR) Resource Conservation and Recovery Act (RCRA) Rule (40 CFR 257 Subpart D) ("CCR RCRA Rule") to regulate the beneficial use and disposal of CCR materials generated at coal-fired electrical power generating complexes.
-In accordance with the CCR RCRA Rule, any CCR surface impoundment or CCR landfill that was actively receiving CCRs on the effective date of the CCR RCRA Rule (October 19, 2015) was deemed to be an "Existing CCR Unit" on that date and subject to self-implementing compliance standards and schedules.
+In accordance with the CCR RCRA Rule, any CCR surface impoundment or CCR landfill that was actively receiving CCR on the effective date of the CCR RCRA Rule (October 19, 2015) was deemed to be an "Existing CCR Unit" on that date and subject to self-implementing compliance standards and schedules.
 Consumers Energy Company (CEC) identified two existing CCR surface impoundments at the B.C.
 Cobb Generating Facility (BC Cobb):

-- Ponds 0-8 - Bottom Ash Pond
+- Bottom Ash Pond - Ponds 0-8

 BC Cobb is located in Muskegon, Michigan as presented on Figure 1 - Site Location Map.
-The location of Ponds 0-8 is presented on Figure 2 - General Site Plan.
+The location of the Bottom Ash Pond and Ponds 0-8 are provided on Figure 2 - General Site Plan.